doom-neovim/doom-nvim/README.md

   - `git clone https://github.com/NTBBloodbath/doom-nvim.git ${XDG_CONFIG_HOME:-$HOME/.config}/nvim`
 2. (optional) Checkout the latest stable version in a new branch called `my-config` so the auto-updater works.
   - `git checkout tags/$(git tag -l --sort -version:refname | head -n 1) -b my-config`
-  - ℹ️ The auto-updater will be broken without this step but you're free to check updates using the `:CheckUpdate` (TODO: Implement) command and manage updates manually.
+  - ℹ️ The auto-updater will be broken without this step but you're free to check updates using the `:DoomCheckUpdates` command and manage updates manually.

 ---